Land0fChocolate/NewEmeraldRomHack/README.md

 - Hematophagy: Healing effects from drain moves increased by 50%.
 Used by Zubat/Golbat/Crobat.
 - Swordmaster: Power of sword/blade moves increased by 25% (Cut/Aerial Ace/Leaf Blade/X-Scissor/Sacred Sword/Razor Shell/Secret Sword/Solar Blade/Behemoth Blade).
 Used by Grovyle/Sceptile/Gallade/Leafeon.
 - Supercooled: User's Ice type moves are super-effective against Water types.
 Used by Lapras/Articuno/Glaceon.
+- Superheated: User's Fire type moves are super-effective against Rock types.
+Used by Charmeleon/Charizard/Flareon/Magmortar.
 - Unsteady: User's evasion increases by one stage when hit.
 Used by Spinda.
 - Disarm: User's contact moves inflict the Embargo status (disable held items) on the target.
-Used by Meowth/Persian/Meowth(Galarian)
+Used by Meowth/Persian
+- Dreamfeast: The user recovers 1/8 max HP per sleeping Pokemon on the field.
+Used by Drowzee/Hypno.
 - Painful Burn: If the target is burned, the user's moves have triple the chance to flinch (capped at 60%).
 Used by Houndour/Houndoom.
+- Jeet Kune Do: The user’s kicking moves deal 20% increased damage.
+Used by Hitmonlee.
 - King's Might: User doesn't need to recharge on moves like Hyper Beam and Giga Impact.
 Used by Slaking.
 - Origin: User has 2 additional moveslots that has moves that can be interchangeable outside of battle via the Origin Strand item.
 Used by Mew.
 - Time Traveller: When user HP hits 0, they revert back to their previous HP.
 Used once per battle for all users, but reset if a user faints an opponent Pokemon.
 Used by Celebi.